 Add some extra features

 Ponds are another great feature that can add charm to your garden.
 They’re even easier to install, as you don’t need anything save for a basin for the water.
 Having a stone feature to hold the water is only icing on the cake, but it’s not necessary.
 Plus, these kinds of water features tend to attract birds and other small critters which will enrich your backyard’s ecosystem.
 It’s as charming as it gets, and you don’t have to put in much effort to add these items.
+A cool idea is to construct a bug Hotel with wine corks, in which you can have fun drinking and also be eco-friendly.

 Garden with care